cryotools/cosipy/README.md

 #### Procedure:
 In the utilities folder, there is the script create_static_file_command_line.py.
 This script runs some commands in the command line.
-That's is the reason, that we can provide this script only for UNIX and MAC users at the moment.
+That's is the reason that we can provide this script only for UNIX and MAC users at the moment.
 We are working on a version where no UNIX command line is needed.
 (create_static_file.py).<br>
 The intermediate files 'dem.nc', 'aspect.nc', 'mask.nc' and 'slope.nc' are deleted automatically.
 First, try to run the script and create the 'static.nc' file with the example 'n30_e090_3arc_v2.tif' (SRTM) and 'Zhadang_RGI6.shp'.
 If this works, try to change to your DEM and shapefile and adjust the area to which you want to shrink the DEM.
-The input data have to be in Lat/Lon WGS84-EPSG:4326 projection with the units degrees, that the script works correctly. <br>
+The input data have to be in Lat/Lon WGS84-EPSG:4326 projection with the units degrees that the script works correctly. <br>
 Run the script with:
 ```
 python create_static_file.py